 50by40 is an initiative, which aims to break down the barriers between the stakeholders in the third sector and relevant sectors.
 A movement of this nature, focusing on the numerous problems caused by livestock production, and with an aim to keep going until the vision becomes a reality, is unprecedented.

-50by40 is not a new coalition rallying around a specific campaign, policy push or corporate commitment (will be help to do that as well), but a true movement that will grow stronger, wider and deeper over time.
+50by40 is not a new coalition rallying around a specific campaign, policy push or corporate commitment (will help do that as well), but a true movement that will grow stronger, wider and deeper over time.